-WSP has been engaged by the Rangitikei District Council to complete a Detailed Seismic Assessment (DSA) of the RDC Finance Building at 46 High Street.
+WSP has been engaged by the Rangitikei District Council to complete a Detailed Seismic Assessment (DSA) of the RDC Administration Building at 46 High Street.
 Our assessment has been completed in accordance with the MBIE document "The Seismic Assessment of Existing Buildings - Technical Guidelines of Engineering Assessments", July 2017 (the 'Red Book').

-The building is used as an office for general use with an approximate capacity of 20 staff.
+The building is used as an office for general use and doubles as the Emergency Operation Centere with an approximate capacity of 20 staff.
 The building is therefore Importance Level 4 in accordance with the joint Australian/New Zealand standard Structural Design Actions Part 0, AS/NZS 1170.0:2002.
 It has hence been assessed for actions from a seismic event causing 1-in-2500-year ground shaking.